NCAR/lrose-core/docs/README_NCAR_BUILD.md

 ##### Source the environment, depending on the shell you are using:

+For sh or bash:
 ```
   cd $LROSE_CORE_DIR
   source build/set_build_env.sh
 ```

-for sh or bash, or
+For csh or tcsh:
 ```
   cd $LROSE_CORE_DIR
   source build/set_build_env.csh
 ```

-for csh or tcsh.

-This will set the following important environnent variables:
+This will set the following important environment variables:

 ```
  $RAP_MAKE_INC_DIR: include files used by the makefiles